-Our Audit Committee is comprised of Edward C. Forst (Chair), Pamela Brewster, and Mark J. Nelson.
-Each of Edward C. Forst, Pamela Brewster, and Mark J. Nelson meets the requirements for independence and financial literacy under SEC rules and NYSE listing standards.
-In addition, each of Edward C. Forst and Mark J. Nelson qualifies as an audit committee financial expert as defined under SEC rules.
-Our Audit Committee held four meetings in 2023.
+Our Audit Committee is comprised of Mark J. Nelson (Chair), Pamela Brewster, and Michael Molnar.
+Each of Mark J. Nelson, Pamela Brewster, and Michael Molnar meets the requirements for independence and financial literacy under SEC rules and NYSE listing standards.
+In addition, each of Mark J. Nelson and Michael Molnar qualifies as an audit committee financial expert as defined under SEC rules.
+Our Audit Committee held five meetings in 2024.